ipeglin/WaveFormsTk/README.md

 ## Quick Start

-1. Clone repository with `git clone git@github.com:ipeglin/WaveFormsTk.git`
+1. Download the Toolkit with by pressing *Code > Download ZIP*
-2. Navigate to your repo with `cd ./WaveFormsTk/`
+2. Unzip the downloaded folder
-3. Select wanted branch with `git checkout BranchName` *(optional)*
+3. Navigate to your repo with `cd ./WaveFormsTk/`
 4. Run program with `python3 main.py`

 ## Features